Zaur86/Zaur86/README.md

 ### 📂 **Portfolio**:
 - [etl-mini](https://github.com/Zaur86/etl-mini) – A modular ETL framework in Python, designed as a **lightweight personal project** to demonstrate key principles of data pipeline architecture: modularity, separation of concerns, and integration with tools like S3, PostgreSQL, and Elasticsearch.
 Based on patterns used in my production experience.

 ---

-### 🌱 **Currently Learning**:
-- Advanced Airflow orchestration
-- DWH and Data Lake architectures
+### 🎯 **Focus Areas**
-- Apache NiFi flow design and automation
+- Workflow automation with Apache Airflow and NiFi
+- Scalable DWH design (Data Vault 2.0, Anchor model, DBT)
-- Real-time data streaming with Apache Kafka
+- Real-time data delivery with Kafka
-- DBT automation and model management
+- Web applications for analytics, data workflows, and content management with React
-- CI/CD workflows and command-line tooling (GitLab CI, Docker CLI)

 <!--
 **Zaur86/Zaur86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.